-A reactive work order is outstanding when any work necessary to address the complaint is not completed.
-All reactive workorders issued during the reporting period have been completed.
+A reactive work order is considered outstanding when any work necessary to address the complaint is not completed.
+The number of work orders that have been completed at the time of writing this report is 9,507 (99.8%).
 Proactive maintenance work orders continue to be issued on cyclical schedules.